thrackle-io/rules-engine/docs/userGuides/deployment/CREATE-NFT-RULES.md

 ### Example using NFT Transfer Control Rule
 1. Ensure the [environment variables][environment-url] are set correctly.
 2. Create a token specific rule:
-    -  Get the rule creation function from the [Token Specific Rule Directory][tokenSpecificRuleDirectory-url] and invoke it on the Rule Storage Diamond sending in the required parameters.
+    -  Get the rule creation function from the [Token Specific Rule Directory][tokenSpecificRuleDirectory-url] and invoke it on the Rule Processor Diamond sending in the required parameters.
 NOTE: Each rule requires a different parameter set.
-For local deployments, the Rule Storage Diamond address can be found in previous steps, otherwise consult the [Deployment Directory][deploymentDirectory-url].
+For local deployments, the Rule Processor Diamond address can be found in previous steps, otherwise consult the [Deployment Directory][deploymentDirectory-url].
 NOTE: Metadata tags must be sent in as bytes32.
 This can be done with any [keccak converter][keccak-url].
 For instance, a tag named "TransferRestriction1" would be sent as: _0x44628a3708ec20e64749d41fc781a34a888977eaf5b82cfa61d0dbccb8665903_.
 The final param of this rule is a unix timestamp of the rule starting time.
         ````
-        cast send $RULE_STORAGE_DIAMOND "addNFTTransferCounterRule(address,bytes32[],uint8[],uint64)(uint32)" $APPLICATION_APP_MANAGER \[0x44628a3708ec20e64749d41fc781a34a888977eaf5b82cfa61d0dbccb8665903] \[2] \1694033883 --private-key $APP_ADMIN_1_KEY --rpc-url $ETH_RPC_URL --from $APP_ADMIN_1
+        cast send $RULE_PROCESSOR_DIAMOND "addNFTTransferCounterRule(address,bytes32[],uint8[],uint64)(uint32)" $APPLICATION_APP_MANAGER \[0x44628a3708ec20e64749d41fc781a34a888977eaf5b82cfa61d0dbccb8665903] \[2] \1694033883 --private-key $APP_ADMIN_1_KEY --rpc-url $ETH_RPC_URL --from $APP_ADMIN_1
         ````

         -  This function will return a ruleId, please take note of this value.
 It can be found in the _logs_ section of the output as the second value in the topics section.
 It will be the last digits so in the example, _0000_(0 is a valid rule id) is the ruleId: